tydickinson29/Fires/README.md

 Lake-Effect Snow, Sleet, Winter Storm, Winter Weather

-Possible indicators: Number of total reports (large amount of possibilities in NCEI Storm Database seen above), number of days with a report, adjusted fatalities, total snowfall, maximum one and two day snowfall, and maximum wind magnitude.
+Possible indicators: Number of total reports (large amount of possibilities in NCEI Storm Database seen above), number of days with a report, adjusted fatalities, total snowfall, maximum one and two day snowfall.

+Snowfall may not always align with number of reports since (especially for this EWX's CWA) freezing rain/sleet/ice are common (relatively speaking, for winter weather) and can cause serious impacts.

 ## Rainfalls